Swiftshine/Quilt-old-2/README.md

 A Kirby's Epic Yarn modding tool for various aspects of the game.

 # TODO
-Use SDL2 instead of OpenGL
+- Use SDL2 instead of OpenGL
+- Finish README

 ## Features
 ### Planned